Random vector functional link network: recent developments, applications, and future directions: Semi-supervised methods based on RVFL model

 \section{Semi-supervised methods based on RVFL model}

-We have a data set in which a small number of samples are labeled in many applications.
+There are datasets in which small number of samples are labeled in many applications.
 RVFL variants have been successfully employed in diverse domains, i.e., classification and regression, etc. But there is very little research for solving semi-supervised learning problems with the RVFL model.
+Table \ref{tab:The summary of semi-supervised RVFL models} summarizes the RVFL models developed for the semi-supervised learning.
 Peng et al. \cite{peng2020joint} proposed a joint optimized semi-supervised RVFL model, i.e., JOSRVFL, in which a novel approach is used to optimize the objective function of the JOSRVFL model.
 There are many techniques in machine learning to improve the generalization performance of a model, and fuzzy theory is one of them.
 In \cite{cao2017fuzziness}, a novel fuzziness-based RVFL model has been proposed for a semi-supervised learning problem.
 Inspired by transductive SVM \cite{wang2007transductive}, Scardapane et al. \cite{scardapane2016semi} proposed a transductive RVFL (TR-RVFL) model that defines box-constrained quadratic (BCQ) problem solvable in polynomial time.
 The TR-RVFL model performs better than many state-of-art algorithms based on the manifold regularization (MR) theory.
 In \cite{xie2020distributed}, two algorithms, i.e., horizontally distributed semi-supervised learning (HDSSL) and vertically DSSL, were proposed.
 Both algorithms are based on the RVFL model and alternating direction method of multipliers (ADMM) strategy.
 The HDSSL and VDSSL algorithms solve DSSL problems with horizontally and vertically partitioned data, respectively.
 Therefore, the RVFL model performs well in semi-supervised problems.